-This is where you can get the kids involved and have fun making a family craft.
-My guys were too busy playing outside to want to come in, so I was left to my lonesome.
+This is where you get the kids and have fun making a family craft.
+My guys are too busy playing outside to want to come in, so I was left to my lonesome.
 It’s all good.

 Since I’m going for a rustic feel, I don’t mind if the stars aren’t perfect or look a little washed.
 It adds dimension and that homemade feel I’m after.

 Once the paint has dried, you will want to give it a quick ironing to set the paint.
-Go ahead and iron the other strips so you are set to put the bunting together.
+Iron the other strips so you can assemble the bunting.

-To create the gathered look we’re after, I set my machine to its longest running stitch and just ran down one side without backstitching.
+To create the gather look, I have my machine to its longest running stitch and just ran down one side without backstitching.
 This allows you to pull the tails of your thread and create perfectly even ruffles.

 Once I had each strip ruffled, I just pinned them together a layer at a time and stitched them around the ruffle with a basic topstitch.

 Sweet, right?
-I had originally intended to add another red strip to the outside edge, but was worried they would be too large.
+I had originally intended to add another red strip to the outside edge.
+However, I was worried they would be too large.
 I may just add that by the next 4th of July, but for now I like them.

-They’ve added some tea-stained, time-worn curb appeal, and also showing how proud we are to live in this wonderful country – what a blessing!
+They’ve add some tea-stain, time-worn curb appeal.
+Likwise, also showing how proud we are to live in this wonderful country.
+What a blessing!

 Didn’t my hubby do an excellent job on those flower boxes?
 You can’t see the corbels, but they were from our bedroom shelves after our remodel.

-I’m happy that I got them done, but most of all that I only spent pennies on this project and have plent left to make more for the rest of my house if I choose to.
+I’m happy that they are done too.
+Also, I only spent pennies and have plenty left to make more for the rest of my house.
 Win-win!

-With summer just kicking off, our garden coming on, and our perennials starting to kick up their heels, I’m so happy I have this place to call home.
+With summer just kicking off, our garden coming on.
+And, our perennials starting to kick up their heels, so I’m so happy I have this place to call home.

 The U.S.A. has come a long way with our founding fathers working hard to make this a free nation.
 I pray we will not forget where we’ve come from.
 May you have a wonderful, safe time celebrating our nation’s birth!